ljohnso14/lauren-hugo/content/_index.md

 action_label: Learn more about me &rarr;
 action_link: /about
 action_type: text
 description: I am a scientist who gets to explore the world and study how it works.
 I am particularly interested in how animals interact with their environment.
 How they behave, evolve, and diversify into the many species we observe today.
 I have been fortunate to research with diverse collaborators at institutions across the US and around the globe.
 I am excited to share my research with you!
-Each species is a masterpiece, a creation assembled with extreme care and genius Edward O. Wilson

 image_left: false
 images: